-Improve your House
+Improve your house

 Safety and security measures for a house can increase value.
-Be sure you have a good smoke alarm systems installed properly, with a unit in each room.
+Be sure you have good smoke alarm systems installed properly, with a unit in each room.
 Upgrade where you can and when you can (though last-minute upgrades probably won’t pay).
-Make sure that all plumbing and lighting is in good working order.
+Make sure that all plumbing and lighting are in good working order.
 Nice clean rugs and modern fixtures in the bathroom and kitchen will also add value.
 Make sure that no doors or windows stick and that the gutters have been cleared.

 Keep in mind, while improvements to the home are a good thing in general, one “improvement” to avoid is building a non-code room or structure in the house.
 This can severely negatively impact your home value.
 You also don’t want to go overboard with improvements based on taste, such as a new chandelier or elaborate paint designs.

-Collect the Necessary Documents for the Appraisers
+Collect the necessary documents for the appraisers

 Have a list ready for your appraiser of all the upgrades and improvements that have been completed for the house.
 Kitchen and bathroom upgrades have the highest ROI potential.
 By keeping track of repairs and having the paperwork available to the home appraiser, you can demonstrate the care you’ve put into your home.

-Invest in Curb Appeal
+Invest in curb appeal